SINGAPORE COUNTRY GUIDE

 Singapore claims one of the most developed financial markets in the world.
 It’s also one of the top equity markets in Asia with nearly 800 stocks listed on the SGX.

-The Global Financial Centers Index ranked Singapore as the sixth most competitive financial center in the world in 2020.
+The Global Financial Centers Index ranked Singapore as the third most competitive financial center in the world in 2024; the highest ranking in all of Asia.

 The Singapore Exchange (SGX) was founded in 1999.
 It has different divisions for each of its business operations.